-The LTC3857 can be enabled to enter high efficiency Burst Mode operation, constant frequency pulse-skipping mode, or forced continuous conduction mode at low load currents.
+The LTC3868 can be enabled to enter high efficiency Burst Mode operation, constant frequency pulse-skipping mode, or forced continuous conduction mode at low load currents.
 To select Burst Mode operation, tie the PLLIN/MODE pin to ground.
 To select forced continuous operation, tie the PLLIN/MODE pin to INTV ${\rm CC}$.
-To select pulse-skipping mode, tie the PLLIN/MODE pin to a DC voltage greater than 1.2V and less than INTV ${\rm CC}$ - 1.3V.
+To select pulse-skipping mode, tie the PLLIN/MODE pin to a DC voltage greater than 1.2V and less than INTV ${\rm CC}-1.3V$.

-When a controller is enabled for Burst Mode operation, the minimum peak current in the inductor is set to approximately 15% of the maximum sense voltage even though the voltage on the I{TH} pin indicates a lower value.
-If the average inductor current is higher than the load current, the error amplifier, EA, will decrease the voltage on the I{TH} pin.
+When a controller is enabled for Burst Mode operation, the minimum peak current in the inductor is set to approximately 30% of the maximum sense voltage even though the voltage on the I{TH} pin indicates a lower value.
+If the average inductor current is higher than the load current, the error amplifier EA will decrease the voltage on the I{TH} pin.
 When the I{TH} voltage drops below 0.425V, the internal sleep signal goes high (enabling sleep mode) and both external MOSFETs are turned off.
-The I{TH} pin is then disconnected from the output of the EA and parked at 0.450V.

-In sleep mode, much of the internal circuitry is turned off, reducing the quiescent current that the LTC3857 draws.
-If one channel is shut down and the other channel is in sleep mode, the LTC3857 draws only $50\mu A$ of quiescent current.
-If both channels are in sleep mode, the LTC3857 draws only $80\mu A$ of quiescent current.
+In sleep mode, much of the internal circuitry is turned off, reducing the quiescent current.
+If one channel is shut down and the other channel is in sleep mode, the LTC3868 draws only 170 μ A of quiescent current.
+If both channels are in sleep mode, the LTC3868 draws only 300 μ A of quiescent current.
 In sleep mode, the load current is supplied by the output capacitor.
 As the output voltage decreases, the EA's output begins to rise.
-When the output voltage drops enough, the I{TH} pin is reconnected to the output of the EA, the sleep signal goes low, and the controller resumes normal operation by turning on the top external MOSFET on the next cycle of the internal oscillator.
+When the output voltage drops enough, the l{TH} pin is reconnected to the output of the EA, the sleep signal goes low, and the controller resumes normal operation by turning on the top external MOSFET on the next cycle of the internal oscillator.

 When a controller is enabled for Burst Mode operation, the inductor current is not allowed to reverse.
 The reverse current comparator, IR, turns off the bottom external MOSFET just before the inductor current reaches zero, preventing it from reversing and going negative.
-Thus, the controller operates in discontinuous operation.
+Thus, the controller is in discontinuous operation.

-In forced continuous operation or clocked by an external clock source to use the phase-locked loop (see Frequency Selection and Phase-Locked Loop section), the inductor current is allowed to reverse at light loads or under large transient conditions.
+In forced continuous operation or when clocked by an external clock source to use the phase-locked loop (see Frequency Selection and Phase-Locked Loop section), the inductor current is allowed to reverse at light loads or under large transient conditions.
 The peak inductor current is determined by the voltage on the I{TH} pin, just as in normal operation.
 In this mode, the efficiency at light loads is lower than in Burst Mode operation.
-However, continuous operation has the advantage of lower output voltage ripple and less interference to audio circuitry.
+However, continuous operation has the advantages of lower output voltage ripple and less interference to audio circuitry.
 In forced continuous mode, the output ripple is independent of load current.

-When the PLLIN/MODE pin is connected for pulse-skipping mode, the LTC3857 operates in PWM pulse-skipping mode at light loads.
+When the PLLIN/MODE pin is connected for pulse-skipping mode, the LTC3868 operates in PWM pulse-skipping mode at light loads.
 In this mode, constant frequency operation is maintained down to approximately 1% of designed maximum output current.
 At very light loads, the current comparator, ICMP, may remain tripped for several cycles and force the external top MOSFET to stay off for the same number of cycles (i.e., skipping pulses).
 The inductor current is not allowed to reverse (discontinuous operation).
-This mode, like forced continuous operation, exhibits low output ripple as well as low audio noise and reduced RF interference as compared to Burst Mode operation.
-It provides higher low current efficiency than forced continuous mode, but not nearly as high as Burst Mode operation.
+This mode, like forced continuous operation, exhibits low output ripple as well as low audio noise and reduced RF interference when compared to Burst Mode operation.
+It provides higher light load efficiency than forced continuous mode, but not nearly as high as Burst Mode operation.